MalcomFitzcarraldo/FluxUI/README.md

 ```

 4. Download and extract the files from the latest release of FluxUI.
-> [!IMPORTANT]
-> Without modification, this must to be installed/run from "C:\FluxUI".

 5. right-click in the **extracted folder** containing the 6 FluxUI files and click "Open in Terminal".